Everything you Need to Know About Food Allergies

 Common Food Allergens

 Around 5% of kids develop a food allergy during their early years.
 Most common food allergies in kids have to do with eggs, peanuts, tree nuts, sesame seeds, wheat, soy and milk, whereas adults are more often allergic to peanuts, tree nuts, fish, shellfish, seeds and eggs.
-It’s important to remember, however, that kids can outgrow an allergy, and adults can develop new ones.
+It’s important to remember, however, that the majority of kids outgrow an allergy; only 1% of adults have a food allergy.
+However, adults can also develop new ones.
 This is why you should always introduce new foods gradually, and try and see if your child gets any adverse reactions, before letting them eat to their heart’s content.

 Common Allergy Reactions